IMAGES OF OLD BASEBALL CARDS

 While production of baseball cards dipped somewhat in the 1980s recession compared to previous eras, iconic images of stars like Wade Boggs, Ozzie Smith, and Roger Clemens continued to grace annual sets.
 Special short-print and autographed parallel inserts also started adding chase collecting elements to the traditional model.
 The late 80s also saw the introduction of ultra-premium tier sets with futuristic hologram and emerald-patch parallels fetching hundreds of dollars each.
 These largely catered to the growing vintage reseller market versus the casual collector.

-Read also: DIAMOND BASEBALL CARDS FOR SALE
+Read also: DMITRI YOUNG BASEBALL CARDS

 The modern era of the 1990s and 2000s brought even more lavish premium parallel inserts alongside the traditional base sets.
 Crips photography captured players like Ken Griffey Jr, Derek Jeter, and Randy Johnson at the height of their powers in brilliant high resolution images.
 Information sections gained depth with stat charts, career paths maps, and scouting reports.
 Special subsets paid tribute to awards, milestones and postseason heroics.
 Ultra-premium parallels and autographs fetched thousands due to the growing vintage bull market.
 3D virtual technology also started supplanting the traditional cardboard during this era.